SimeonChifligarov/Alpha_Judge_Softuni/Python_Fundamentals/Python_Fundamentals/03_01_Lists_Basics_Lab/README.md

 Welcome to the **Lists Basics - Lab** repository! 🚀 This section is all about getting you started with one of Python's most versatile data structures: lists.
 You'll explore how to create, access, modify, and manipulate lists, as well as understand their fundamental operations. 🛠️

-Through these exercises, you’ll gain hands-on experience with:

-Initializing and populating lists.
-Accessing elements using indexing and slicing.
-Adding, removing, and updating list elements.
-Using common list methods like append(), remove(), and sort().
-Iterating over lists and applying operations.
-Whether you're organizing data, performing computations, or managing collections, mastering lists is a crucial step in your Python journey.
-Ready to level up your coding skills?
-Let’s dive in! 🌟
 ---

 ### 📓 Problems: